 So what are you waiting for?
 Have a growth mindset to replace your old habits with new desirable ones to aspire to be the person you want to be.

-At Fundamentals your children strengthen their emotional intelligence by transforming their life journeys toward long-term happiness.
+At Fundamentals we collaborate with adults to advance every step of their emotional state.
 Book a free consultation with us today.

 Hani, J. (2017).
 The Neuroscience of Behavior Change.
 Health Transformer.
 Retrieved January, 2021 from https://healthtransformer.co/the-neuroscience-of-behavior-change

 Daltry, D. (n.d.).
 What are Neural Pathways?
 Great Minds Clinic Blog.
 Retrieved January, 2021 from https://www.greatmindsclinic.co.uk/blog/what-are-neural-pathways/